sunfishcode/wasm-reference-manual/WebAssembly.md

 | `get_local` | `$id`: [varuint32] | `() : ($T[1])` |          | 0x20   |

-The `get_local` instruction returns the value of the local at index `$id` in the locals array.
+The `get_local` instruction returns the value of the local at index `$id` in the locals vector.
 The type parameter is bound to the type of the local.

 **Validation:**
- - `$id` is required to be within the bounds of the locals array.
+ - `$id` is required to be within the bounds of the locals vector.

 #### Set Local